Hypooxanthine/Vroom/README.md

 ### Linux

 > **_NOTE:_**  Vroom is actively developped for the Windows platform, but I try to keep it compatible with Linux as much as possible.
 Vroom may not be fully functional on Linux.
-Last working test was done on commit https://github.com/Hypooxanthine/Vroom/commit/ad38487641e6d7c58c45d7bcadcc1f7b14145593 .

 - Install required dependencies:
 ```bash